 Yes, a home battery can be charged from the electricity grid in addition to solar energy.
 Modern home battery systems are designed to be flexible and can be charged in various ways.
 Here are some common ways a home battery can be charged:

 The primary source of charging for home batteries is often solar energy.
-Solar panels on a home's roof generate electricity from sunlight, which is then used to charge the battery.
-This allows homeowners to store excess solar energy for use when the sun is not shining.
+Solar panels on the roof of a house generate electricity from sunlight, which is then used to charge the battery.
+This allows homeowners to store excess solar energy for use when the sun isn’t shining.

 Home batteries can also be charged from the regular electricity grid.
 This can be useful in situations where there is insufficient solar energy available or when electricity rates are more favorable.
 The battery can be charged at night or during periods of low solar energy from the grid.